How to add a custom storage volume#

 See Storage volumes for detailed information.

-Create a storage volume#
+Create a custom storage volume#

 lxc storage volume create <pool_name> <volume_name> [configuration_options...]